hgupta/AsyncSES/README.md

 ### Know issues

-* AmazonSES has some [sending limits](http://aws.amazon.com/ses/#details): the sending quota and maximum send rate.
-At this moment AsyncSES doesn't care about it and presumes that you have large limits and a good reputation in AmazonSES.
+* Amazon SES has some [sending limits](http://aws.amazon.com/ses/#details): the sending quota and maximum send rate.
+At this moment AsyncSES doesn't care about it and presumes that you have large limits and a good reputation in Amazon SES.
 At this time there's only one workaround to control how much emails per second will be sent: you can just adjust the number of workers at config.py file.
 It's not precise, but works (poorly).

 * Please note that all messages in OUTBOX are stored in memory.
 If your messages are big and your outbox are accepting a large number of messages, you can run out of memory.